About Me

 I am a researcher at ByteDance, where my work focuses on Large Language Models (LLMs).
-My research interests lie in developing more efficient pretraining paradigms and posttraining methods to make AI agents smarter.
-Before joining ByteDance, I completed my master's degree at the Chinese Academy of Sciences in 2020, where I focused on Generative AI research.
+My research interests lie in developing stronger architectures for LLMs.
+Before joining ByteDance, I completed my master's degree at the Chinese Academy of Sciences in 2020, focusing on generative AI research.
 Prior to that, I earned my bachelor's degree from Northeastern University in 2017.

 Selected Publications